VA Disability Ratings for Sinusitis

 Service Connection for Chronic Sinusitis

-Chronic sinusitis can be caused by a number of things that veterans may experience while serving on active duty.
-For example, veterans may suffer from facial injuries that result in a deviated septum that then leads to chronic sinusitis.
+Chronic sinusitis can be caused by any number of things that veterans may experience while serving on active duty.
+For example, a veteran may suffer facial injuries that result in a deviated septum, which then leads them to develop chronic sinusitis.
 In other instances, veterans may be exposed to air pollutants and toxins emitted from burn pits.
-Inhaling such asbestos and contaminants can lead to complications with sinus functioning later on.
+Inhaling toxic substances such as asbestos and contaminants can lead to complications with sinus functioning in the future.
 Service connection for chronic this condition can be established in several different ways:

 Direct Service Connection